ALL SHERIFF’S MORTGAGE FORECLOSURE SALES ARE CONDUCTED ONLINE IN ACCORDANCE WITH THE OHIO ADMINISTRATIVE CODE. REGISTRATION IS REQUIRED.

 - After the confirmation has been filed, the final payment has been made and received the deed, you may contact the occupants and advise them they need to vacate the premises.
 If they still refuse to vacate then the buyer needs to file a Writ of Possession with the Ottawa County Clerk of Courts and in turn the Ottawa County Sheriff’s Office will serve the occupants with an order to vacate.
 If they still refuse to vacate, the buyer then needs to contact a moving company and a locksmith and the moving company will move out the old occupants at the buyer’s expense.
 The Sheriff’s Office will only stand by to keep the peace while this occurs.

-Tax sales when conducted, will still be held in person at the County Courthouse in Room 100 of the 1st floor.
-Details for the tax sales can be found here.
+Tax Sales, when conducted, will still be held in person at the County Courthouse in Room 100 of the 1st floor.
+There are currently NO tax sales scheduled.
+Should a sale be scheduled, a link to the information will be added to this page.

 Ottawa County Sheriff's Office - Sheriff Stephen J. Levorchick